-Important: If you are connecting to a 5.x database server (either IBM Informix OnLine or IBM Informix SE) you must specify USEV5SERVER=1.
+Important: If you are connecting to an IBM Informix OnLine, IBM Informix SE 5.x, or IBM Informix SE 7.x database server you must specify USEV5SERVER=1.

-The example given in "Using the DriverManager.getConnection() Method" on page 2-9 shows how to create a connection directly to the Informix database called testDB with the database URL.
+The example given in "Using the DriverManager.getConnection() Method" on page 2-6 shows how to create a connection directly to the Informix database called testDB with the database URL.